 The control can monitor the boiler supply temperature and provide an alarm if the temperature does not increase within a certain amount of time.
 The amount of time can be set using the Boiler Alarm setting.
 This alarm can be used to determine if the boilers have failed to fire.
-To reset the alarm, press and hold the ▲ and ▼ buttons for 5 seconds while in the VIEW menu.
+To reset the alarm, press and hold the \blacktriangle and \checkmark buttons for 5 seconds while in the VIEW menu.

-ROTATION •
+ROTATION -

-The control's Equal Run Time Rotation function is fixed at 48 hours.
-The firing order of the boilers changes whenever one boiler accumulates 48 hours more running time than any other boiler.
+The control includes an Equal Run Time feature which changes the firing order of the boilers whenever one boiler accumulates 48 hours more running time than any other boiler.
 After each rotation, the boiler with the least running hours is the first to fire and the boiler with the most running hours is the last to fire.
 This function ensures that all of the boilers that are being rotated receive equal amounts of use.
 When the Rotate / Off DIP switch is set to the Off position, the firing sequence always begins with lowest boiler to the highest boiler.